Fiesta Pinwheels, Yummy Party Food

 - In a bowl beat together cream cheese, sour cream, picante sauce (salsa), taco seasoning and garlic powder until smooth.

 - Mix in olives, green chilies, cheddar cheese and scallions.

 - Taste the spread and adjust seasoning.
-I felt I could have spiced it up a bit.
+It was a bit on milder to my taste.
 Check note below.

 - Spread about 1 – 2 tbsp of cheese spread on each tortilla and roll it up like a jelly-roll.